 \section{Analysis of the leading constant}

-Finally, we want to establish that our leading constant $c_{\Delta,f}$ is zero if and only if there is a local or Brauer-Manin obstruction to rational points on $X_{\Delta,f}$.
+Finally, we want to establish that our leading constant if $c_{\Delta,f}$ is zero then there is a local or Brauer-Manin obstruction to rational points on $X_{\Delta,f}$.
 We can see from the reductions of section \S\ref{sec: reductions} that it suffices to classify when

 In particular, we want to deduce exactly when the following expression is zero: